near/nearcore/docs/architecture/gas/README.md

 # Gas Cost Parameters

-NEAR charges gas when executing users' WASM code.
+NEAR charges gas when executing users' WASM code and other transactions.
 The how and why is described in other documents, such as [Gas basic concepts](https://docs.near.org/concepts/basics/transactions/gas), [Gas advanced concepts](https://docs.near.org/concepts/basics/transactions/gas-advanced), and [the runtime fee specification](https://nomicon.io/RuntimeSpec/Fees/).